ember-cli/rfcs/active/0000-app-import-output-file-for-addons.md

 app.import('addons/ember-addon-n.js', { outputFile: 'assets/alternate-vendor.js'});
 ```

+## Trees

+A typical addon have different trees with JS that are relevant for this discussion.
+For a `app.import('addons/ember-lgtm', { outputFile: 'assets/vendor-deferred.js'});` we will do the following:

+* `app` will still be added to app.js
+* `test-support` will still be part of the app's test tree.
+* `addon` and `vendor` after this is implemented, it will be concatenated with other content in `vendor-deferred.js`.
+Note that an addon's `vendor` tree refers to `app.import`s done from the addon's `index.js`, not the `vendor` folder.

 # Drawbacks

 * Potential confusion about static and "addon" files.
 It isn't clear which ones are procesed and which ones are not.